MohamedBeydoun/fastest-teleport/README.md

-# Example
+# Fastest Teleport
-An example greeter plugin
+A plugin that gives the fastest teleport to a pinged location on the map